 The theme of the event is “Ministry in a Season of Trauma and Loss” and will feature presentations from Dr. Anna Madsen from OMG: Center for Theological Conversation and Dr. Kimberly Wagner from Princeton Theological Seminary.

-Registration for the Autumn Leadership Event must be completed online by September 23, 2022.
+Hotel reservations and registration for the Autumn Leadership Event must have been completed online by September 23, 2022.

 Dr. Anna Madsen